freshfork/p5.RoverCam/README.md

 ### Customization

 The RoverCam class can be extended.
-See the MazeRunner example above.
+See the _MazeRunner_ and _Stereo MazeRunner_ examples above.

 ```javascript
 class Player extends RoverCam {